wkhere/stackless/Doc/library/re.rst

    The flags argument used when the RE object was compiled, or ``0`` if no flags were provided.

+.. attribute:: RegexObject.groups

+   The number of capturing groups in the pattern.

 .. attribute:: RegexObject.groupindex